 Codes and Frequencies

 Medicare provides health coverage to almost all Americans aged 65 or older.
-Disabled persons who received cash benefits for 24 months under the Social Security program and persons suffering from end-stage renal disease also have Medicare coverage.
+Persons with disabilities who received cash benefits for 24 months under the Social Security program and persons with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD) are also eligible for Medicare coverage.

 Medicare's Basic Hospital Insurance Plan pays for hospital costs and post-hospitalization services.
 The Medical Insurance Plan is a voluntary plan covering physicians' services and a variety of medical and health services received either inside or outside hospitals.
 This second part of Medicare is financed by monthly premium payments and subsidies from federal funds.

 The Field Representative's Manual for 1997 forward defined Medicare as "the federal health insurance coverage for persons age 65+ years of age and certain disabled persons under age 65."

 HIMCAREE is a recoded variable created by the National Center for Health Statistics (NCHS) and is included in the original NHIS public use data.
 HIMCAREE, like other recoded health insurance variables in these data, is based on responses to a series of questions and by editing carried out by the NCHS.

 Data Collection Process

 In the survey for 1997 forward, interviewers first asked, "Are you covered by health insurance or some other kind of health care plan?"

 Respondents were instructed to "Include health insurance obtained through employment or purchased directly as well as government programs like Medicare and Medicaid that provide medical care or help pay medical bills."
 In 1997-2003 the survey form instructed interviewers to only read the preceding statement "if necessary."